lordzac/alx-higher_level_programming/0x04-python-more_data_structures/README.md

 - Create a function def roman_to_int(roman_string): that converts a Roman numeral to an integer.
 - Write a function that returns the weighted average of all integers tuple (<score>, <weight>)
 - Write a function that computes the square value of all integers of a matrix using map
+- Write a function that deletes keys with a specific value in a dictionary.